mattegoat/pragma-docs/docs/docs/Resources/ConsumingDataFeed.md

 ---
 id: Consuming Data Feed
-title: Consuming Data Feed
+title: Getting started
 sidebar_position: 1
 ---

 ---

 You can get started with Pragma in just a few minutes.
 This guide will walk you through the process of consuming data from Pragma's oracle network.
 Here is a simple contract allowing a user to retrieve the price of an asset, using the Pragma Oracle.

 ## (Optional) Add Pragma as a dependency to your scarb/snforge project